For Afghan entrepreneurs, money talks

 31 Jan 2020

-Hand in Hand’s programmes are already known to boost incomes, increase savings and “drastically reduce” poverty for women and their families.
-Now, according to independent research, another impact can be added to the list: increasing women’s influence and decision-making in the home.
+Hand in Hand’s programmes are already known to boost incomes, increase savings and “drastically reduce” poverty for Afghans and their families.
+Now, according to independent research, another impact can be added to the list: increasing their influence and decision-making in the home.

 “Ultimately, Self-Help Groups are about helping our members launch and manage their own micro-enterprises.
 But along the way, we see their communication skills and confidence improve as well,” says Hand in Hand International Programme Development Manager Isabel Creixell.
 “Add to that their own source of income, and power dynamics inside the household start to shift for the better.”